How to Apply

 What name do I use on my application?

-A student must use his/her current legal name, as recorded with the Social Security Administration, on his/her enrollment and application.
+The student and parent (if applicable) must use his/her current legal name, as recorded with the Social Security Administration, on his/her enrollment and FAFSA application.
 The college is not able to make exceptions to this rule since your legal name is recorded with the Social Security Administration.

 Why do I have to provide verification?

 Some students are randomly selected for a process called verification.
-If a student is selected for verification, the College is expected to collect verification of income data from the student (and parents, if appropriate).
+If a student is selected for verification, Rose State College is expected to collect verification of income data from the student (and parents, if applicable).
 Such items as tax records and documentation of untaxed income would normally be required.

 Not all students are selected for verification.
 However, if a student is selected for verification, this step must be completed before the awarding process can be completed.